Kate holds a Bachelor of Science degree from Sonoma State University and has a deep-rooted passion for traveling the world.

 I would rate the service as a notch above average.
 It wasn’t out-of-this-world amazing service, but it definitely outranks the average airline in my opinion.
 The flight attendants came by once with free snack and drink options, and again a short time later to pick up the trash.
 Since this was an overnight flight, we were all provided with free earplugs and sleep masks, nice touch JetBlue!
 Special requests appeared to have been accommodated without hesitation.

 During one portion of the flight, the crew definitely earned this notch above average rating from me.
 My son was having a problem due to just having to sit still and not being able to sleep for so many hours.
-It wasn’t “rip your ears off”, top of the lung screams, but it was consistent fussy whining.
+It wasn’t “rip your ears off," top-of-his-lungs screaming, but it was consistent fussy whining.
 I began to feel pretty bad for both the poor young girl in the seat next to my husband, as well as others in seats near us.
 So I asked my husband to stand up and walk around the airplane with our son to help calm him down.

 As he did, the flight attendants noticed our issue and came up with a fantastic solution all on their own.
 They offered the young girl next to us a better seat (one of their “Even More Space” seats) so she could get some sleep, and that freed up the row for just our family.
 I was able to lay our baby down across multiple empty seats now and we both got some sleep.
 Score one for JetBlue’s service!
 They saved the day!
 Or should I say… night.

 Entertainment & WiFi

 Cons: Very basic entertainment center at each seat with no touchscreen, no power outlets.